Paul2071/castle-nextjs/README.md

 A brief overview of this project:

+BUGS:
+BUILD ERROR: "Error: Minified React error #130" is the main error message when I use netlify build and seems to be caused by mui

+LOCALHOST ERROR: "Error: Element type is invalid: expected a string (for built-in components) or a class/function (for composite components) but got: object" - weirdly, if I navgiate to another page of the localhost, then back to the one that caused the error it works fine.
+Again, something to do with the MUI code is the culprit here.

+Update 21/9/22

+The hydration bug doesnt affect deployment so I am going to put a pin in solving that for now.

+The build error bug looks to be caused by MUI, so I have decided to take that out of the app for now.

+So, this update I have had a look at the CSS - styled buttons, added classnames to the login page divs and generally tidied up the the CSS classes as well as chase a few bugs.

+Next step I will try and finish Authentication then write a few tests as that will be my MVP done!

 update: 17/9/22

 Well.
 Sorted pagination.
 Easy.
 Done.
 Restyled to add a rather fetching green if I do say so myself.
 Also Easy, also Done.